lissi-id/lissi-connect-nodejs-sample/integration-guide.md

 This file defines and configures the passport strategy for a successful connection to Lissi Connect.
 We are using the pre-configured [`openid-client`](https://www.passportjs.org/packages/openid-client/) strategy to retrieves the information about the issuer through `/.well-known/` URLs specified by the issuer using the `Issuer.discover([issuer])` method

-> Note that these information are fetched asynchronously.
-Therefore we recommend to nest the strategy configuration in an asynchronous block\
+> Note that this information are fetched asynchronously.
+Therefore, we recommend nesting the strategy configuration in an asynchronous block\
     <pre>(async(err) => {
       &nbsp;&nbsp;if(err){
         &nbsp;&nbsp;&nbsp;&nbsp;console.log(err)